 Frictional pile foundation uses skin friction to transfer the load between the surrounding soil and the pile surface.
 It is also called a floating pile foundation.
 The load is distributed along the entire length of the pile through a frictional force.
 It necessitates careful inspection of the soil via pile interaction.

-A frictional pile is used in high-rise buildings.
+A frictional pile foundation design is used in high-rise buildings.
 It is usually made of a material such as concrete, timber, or steel.
 When there is an excessive soil settlement, a friction-piling foundation is used.
 The main advantage is its tapered shape.

-4. Sheet Piles Foundation
+Sheet Piles

 The sheet piling process involves interlocking sheets placed under the ground, forming. a continuous barrier.
 The interlocking sheets are usually made of plastic, wood or steel.
 It is placed using a hammer, hydraulic press, or any vibratory equipment.